 Adventurers loathe sitting idle in colorless, unchanging environments.
 They are free souls and need flexibility, opportunities for improvisation, and immersive work that engages every sense.
 If they combine these needs with their competitive nature, Adventurer personalities make great solo athletes.
 Adventurers prefer to live in the moment, believing the here and now is what matters most.

-This quality does have the drawback of sometimes making ISFPs reckless and shortsighted, though those pitfalls aren’t set in stone.
+This quality does have the drawback of sometimes making Adventurers reckless and shortsighted, though those pitfalls aren’t set in stone.
 An emphasis on practical, tangible things, objects that can be seen and touched, comes at the cost of ignoring less tangible ideas.
-ISFPs often feel that they have little control over processes like retirement planning – they can’t predict the future, so it does no good to worry about it now.
+Adventurers often feel that they have little control over processes like retirement planning – they can’t predict the future, so it does no good to worry about it now.

 This mindset can hold them back from many of their ideal careers, such as psychology, counseling and teaching, which require long-term planning and often extensive certifications to get started.
-It takes a great deal of energy for ISFPs to maintain focus on a single goal like that for so long, but it can make the day-to-day so much more rewarding for the rest of their lives.
+It takes a great deal of energy for Adventurers to maintain focus on a single goal like that for so long, but it can make the day-to-day so much more rewarding for the rest of their lives.